zeroKilo/ASLRemover/README.md

-# ALSR Remover by Warranty Voider
+# ASLR Remover by Warranty Voider

-this tool removes the flag for ALSR in the PE header, so you can compare debugger breakpoints with the static analysis
+this tool removes the flag for ASLR in the PE header, so you can compare debugger breakpoints with the static analysis